ansin218/hugo-blog/content/today-i-learned.md

 Inspired by the subreddit [Today I Learned](https://www.reddit.com/r/todayilearned/), I made it a point to learn something every day and share it with the readers of my blog.
 Treat yourself to more knowledge at <a href="https://www.kanchalonka.com/til/" target="_blank">Kancha Lonka</a>, a blog run by my friend, Sukanya.

-To keep the list short, only posts from the current and previous quarter will be visible on this page.
+To keep the list short, only posts from the last three months will be visible on this page.

+## February 2021

+07.02.2020: <a href = "https://finshots.in/markets/how-airbnb-survived-covid/" target = "_blank">How AirBNB survived COVID-19</a><br>
 06.02.2020: <a href = "https://medium.com/knowledge-stew/what-does-wd-40-stand-for-b884a91e8923" target = "_blank">The history behind WD-40</a><br>
 05.02.2020: <a href = "https://medium.com/history-of-yesterday/the-man-who-transformed-the-desert-into-a-forest-by-planting-trees-for-40-years-f5f1d244f0f4" target = "_blank">The man who transformed a desert into a forest</a><br>
 04.02.2020: <a href = "https://en.wikipedia.org/wiki/Death_of_Savita_Halappanavar" target = "_blank">Death of Savita Halappanavar and Irish abortion laws</a><br>
 03.02.2020: <a href = "https://medium.com/lessons-from-history/the-airplane-that-never-landed-1319af652010" target = "_blank">Pakistan International Airlines Flight 404</a><br>
 02.02.2020: <a href = "https://qr.ae/pNzc0A" target = "_blank">The Baden Württemberg Class frigate</a><br>
 01.02.2020: <a href = "https://www.bbc.com/future/article/20181129-the-underground-cathedral-protecting-tokyo-from-floods" target = "_blank">The underground cathedral protecting Tokyo from floods</a><br>

+## January 2021

 31.01.2020: <a href = "https://qr.ae/pNzccu" target = "_blank">The collision of a Soviet submarine and a US aircraft carrier</a><br>
 30.01.2020: <a href = "https://qr.ae/pNzcZT" target = "_blank">The unsent angry letters of Abraham Lincoln</a><br>
 29.01.2020: <a href = "https://en.wikipedia.org/wiki/The_Crystal_Palace" target = "_blank">The Crystal Palace</a><br>